vijithassar/d3-history/README.md

 ## Instructions

-D3.js provides [d3.dispatch](https://github.com/d3/d3/wiki/Internals#d3_dispatch), an event listening utility which can be used to cleanly decouple project components from the user interaction events used by the [d3.on](https://github.com/d3/d3/wiki/Selections#on) method. d3.history is largely a drop-in replacement for d3.dispatch, so the API methods intentionally match, with one important exception: with d3.history, the first argument to the event method must always be the new URL fragment you'd like to update the URL bar with.
+D3.js provides [d3.dispatch](https://github.com/d3/d3/wiki/Internals#d3_dispatch), an event listening utility which can be used to cleanly decouple project components from the user interaction events used by the [d3.on](https://github.com/d3/d3/wiki/Selections#on) method. d3.history is largely a drop-in replacement for d3.dispatch, so the API methods intentionally match, with one important exception: with d3.history, the call() method requires a third argument containing the new URL string, in addition to the event name and the context object as required by the native d3.dispatch.

 ```js
 var dispatcher,